marcinnajder/mongo-shell-assistant/README.md

 `msa.metadata.d.ts` TypeScript declaration file has been created.

-Create MongoDb shell script called `script.js` and copy the above code into this file.
+Create a new MongoDb shell script `script.js` and copy the code above

 ```JavaScript
 /// <reference path="./msa.metadata.d.ts" />